GodotModding/godot-mod-loader/README.md

 # GDScript Mod Loader

-A general purpose mod loader for GDScript based Godot Games.
+A general purpose mod-loader for GDScript-based Godot Games.

 # Credits

-### 🔥 Based on the work of this brilliant people 🔥
+### 🔥 Based on the work of these brilliant people 🔥

 - [Delta-V-Modding](https://gitlab.com/Delta-V-Modding/Mods)